 Pay-per-click advertising can generate new leads quickly and cost effectively, but unless you understand the nuances of paid search, you can spend a lot of time and money only to find yourself up to your neck in data, and not new leads.

 That’s where we come in — we can help you generate more leads with a customized PPC program.
 Let us worry about the setup and management; you can concentrate on offering your clients the best moving services.

-Another nice ancillary perk of managing a PPC account is we can gain insight into search engine optimization (SEO) strategies for your website.
-Often, what works to convert paid traffic can translate to a website.
+Another nice ancillary perk of managing a PPC account is we can gain insight into search engine optimization strategies for your website.
+Often, what works to convert paid traffic can translate to your website’s SEO efforts.

 Since Google Analytics has put a damper on organic traffic queries (read: “not provided”), we can’t easily attribute organic conversions on your website to keywords.
 But we can use our PPC data to see which keywords convert best and apply similar strategies to your content.

 Again, the whole point of paying for traffic is to obtain qualified leads — we work with you and your budget to select the ideal combo of venues to develop a successful campaign that will help you achieve your marketing goals.